 Animation & Transition Suppression

 Uncontrolled animations and CSS transitions are the primary vector for non-deterministic pixel diffs in map visual regression.
-Geospatial interfaces inherently depend on temporal rendering behaviors—panning inertia, zoom interpolation, marker clustering transitions, and overlay fade-ins—which introduce frame-to-frame variance during automated screenshot capture.
-Systematic suppression of these temporal effects produces a synchronous, predictable rendering state during test execution without degrading production UX.
+Geospatial interfaces inherently depend on temporal rendering behaviours — panning inertia, zoom interpolation, marker clustering transitions, and overlay fade-ins — which introduce frame-to-frame variance during automated screenshot capture.
+Systematic suppression of these temporal effects produces a synchronous, predictable rendering state during test execution without degrading production UX, so that a pixel difference signals a genuine cartographic regression rather than a frame caught mid-ease.

 The Three-Layer Suppression Architecture

-The first defense against temporal variance is a globally scoped, test-specific stylesheet injected before test navigation.
+The first defence against temporal variance is a globally scoped, test-specific stylesheet injected before test navigation.
 Target both native CSS transitions and keyframe animations, including pseudo-elements and dynamically injected overlay containers:

 /* test-suppression.css */